 In a response to the recent shifts in health care, the MBA in Health Care Administration will equip students to professionally deal with the pace of change in health care today as they learn to manage the systems and resources of a clinic, hospital department, or long-term care facility.
 Students will also learn to consider the spirituality of health care and its applications.
 The MBA in Health Care Administration degree will meet a drastically increasing need, as jobs for medical health and services managers are expected to grow by 22% from 2010 to 2020.*

 The traditional MBA holds its international reputation for being one of the best academic educational programs for generalized leadership in most organizations.
 An MBA in Health Care Administration at CCU allows for this leader to address health care issues with expertise in: bio-ethics; accreditation and legal requirements; complex payer systems; and operational strategies that address mission, cost, and various health care revenue streams.
-The program is 39 credits and can be completed in two years, with each course lasting seven weeks.
+The program is 39 credits and can be completed in two years, with each course lasting five weeks.